zhacatomn/tictactoe-govtech/README.md

 - `endGame`: Signals to the clients that the game has ended, with relevant information.
 Sends the following:
   - `reason (string)`: the reason why the has ended (Either by the game ending naturally or a player disconnecting)

-In additional to websockets, the server also has one `GET` route:
+In addition to websockets, the server also has one `GET` route:

 - `[GET] /server/createRoom`: creates a new room for a client.
 Returns the following:
   - `roomId (string)`: The room ID of the newly created room